-Dangling tresses from a sturdy old tree.
+Dangling tresses from a sturdy oak tree.

-Grayish green moss leaning down almost touching the ground.
+Grayish green moss leaning down,

 Fingers reaching out to caress my face,